iklimbov/sunshine_list_2018/README.md

 This project consists of three main Jupyter notebooks and several datasets:

         scraping_indeed.ipynb contains code for scraping and cleaning indeed.com data for the list of companies.

         data_building.ipynb is the code for cleaning, merging, generating data to get it ready for analysis

         analysis.ipynb is mostly graphs and simple analytics performed on the data.

+Data files are in the ./data directory, they are just sample files, as the originals seem to be too large to include into the project